Fix I’m Not A Robot reCAPTCHA Issue in Google Search

 If you are not using VPN, proxy and your IP and ISP are good then the most probable cause could be the unusual clicks from you.
 When you enter the keyword and hit the enter key very fast, Google will match your activity with the automated bots and stop you.

-So slowdown your mouse clicks and speed and use normal speed to avoid the CAPTCHA message.
+Though this is strange, slowdown your mouse clicks and speed and use normal speed to avoid the CAPTCHA message.

 8. Stop Sending Automated Queries